Ghalastic/Install-Ros1-Ros2/README.md

-# Installion of ROS Noetic & ROS Foxy On Ubuntu Mate 20.04
+# Installation of ROS Noetic & ROS Foxy On Ubuntu Mate 20.04
 ####
 ## Task Description:- Install Both ROS Noetic & ROS Foxy on Ubuntu Mate LTS 20.04 and explain all the steps taken to achieve that.
 ####